Bigfootmech/GWJ-79/README.md

-Repository for Godot Wild Jam 79
+Repository for [our entry](https://bigfootmech.itch.io/plant-boi-likes-eat) to Godot Wild Jam 79

 **Theme: Growing**